colin986/esact_rnaseq_course/README.md

 gunzip reference_genome/*
 ```

-## 4. Create index for STAR read alignment
+### Create STAR genome index

-In this tutorial we use STAR to align our reads for each sample to the genome.
+In this tutorial, we will use the STAR to align our reads for each sample to the genome.
 First an index must be constructed using the FASTA and GTF files downloaded from ENSEMBL

 ```bash
 mkdir reference_genome/star_index